Skip to main content

 important

-CUE loads all of *.cue files in the component directory to define component, similar to Go packages.
+Like Go packages, CUE loads all *.cue files in the component directory to define the component.

 note

-CUE also loads all *.cue files from the component leaf directory to the platform root directory.
-In this example, #Helm on line 6 is defined in schema.cue at the root.
+CUE recursively loads *.cue files from the component directory up to the platform root.
+For example, #Helm referenced on line 6 is defined in root-level schema.cue.

 package holos